clover/remote-pay-cloud/README.md

 import * as Clover from 'remote-pay-cloud';
 ```
 ##### Create the Clover Device Configuration object.
-Depending on the mode of confiuration, you may choose to use a WebSocketPairedCloverDeviceConfiguration, or a WebSocketCloudCloverDeviceConfiguration.
+Depending on the mode of configuration, you may choose to use a WebSocketPairedCloverDeviceConfiguration, or a WebSocketCloudCloverDeviceConfiguration.
 ```
 export class StandAloneExampleWebsocketPairedCloverDeviceConfiguration extends
                  Clover.WebSocketPairedCloverDeviceConfiguration {